Event Highlights: Innovative Financing for Education Symposium: Learnings and future research and practice agendas

 Watch the day 1 video below:

-Building up from the discussions of the first day, Day 2 of the symposium focused on the topic of Impact Bonds.
+Building up from the discussions of the first day, Day 2 of the symposium focused on the topic of Impact Bonds and saw around 170 participants.
 It began with a brief introduction by Moira V Faul (NORRAG).
 Marina Dreux Frotté (NORRAG) then gave a recap of day 1 and a brief introduction to impact bonds.

 The first case of impact bonds was presented by Cynthia Rayner (Bertha Centre) on the Impact Bond Innovation Fund in South Africa.
 She described the design and development process of the first social impact bond in South Africa to provide an innovative approach of home-based early childhood education to marginalised children.
 The target of the project included recruitment and retention of 2000 three- to five-year-old children, ensuring at least 50% of home visits were conducted per year and school readiness.
 Overall, the program met all its targets (falling short of target 3 in year 1) and there was an annualized return of 14% for the investor.